vmware/concord-bft/bftengine/tests/simpleTest/README.md

     python3 build/bftengine/tests/simpleTest/scripts/simpleTest.py -bft n=4,r=4,f=1,c=0,cl=1

 ### BFT Metadata with the simple test
-BFT metadata allows replica to recover from crash if the metadata has been written to the disc when replica is running.
+BFT metadata allows replica to recover from crash if the metadata has been written to the disk when replica is running.
 The library itself is not writing anything, leaving it to the application level.
-However, we have implemented in-memory mock of persistency for this meta data, and the simple test can be run in the mode where replicas perform "soft" start and stop, allowing to simulate failures and then using the meta data to continue running.
+However, we have implemented in-memory mock of persistency for this metadata, and the simple test can be run in the mode where replicas perform "soft" start and stop, allowing to simulate failures and then using the metadata to continue running.
 See the ```-pm``` and ```-rb``` CLI parameters below.

 ### Command line parameters
 The following CLI parameters are supported: